pdoyle5000/full-stack-similarity-search/README.md

 ![Encoder stack](screenshots/autoencoder.png)

-An autoencoder is two nerual networks that are opposites of each other.
-The input network is refered to as the encoder and the output network the decoder.
+An autoencoder is two neural networks that are opposites of each other.
+The input network is referred to as the encoder and the output network the decoder.
 The encoder takes an image as an input and outputs a vector.
 The decoder takes that vector as an input and outputs an image.
 The networks are trained together in hopes that the decoder does a decent job at creating an image from the vector.
-When this happens, that means the important information about the image has been captured by the vector and will responde to similarity search.
+When this happens, that means the important information about the image has been captured by the vector and will respond to similarity search.

 My convolutional autoencoder is [here](https://github.com/pdoyle5000/full-stack-similarity-search/blob/main/autoencoder/autoencoder.py).